 become standard treatment for hermaphrodites).

-Meanwhile at the Johns Hopkins University Hospital in Baltimore (USA),
+During the same time, at the Johns Hopkins University Hospital in Baltimore

-surgical techniques of making "ambiguous" genitals at least look more like
+experimental surgical techniques of making "ambiguous" genitals at least look

-"normal" ones.
-What these surgically and endocrinologically constructed,
+more like "regular" ones.
+What these surgically and endocrinologically

-seemingly "unambiguous" genitals would FEEL like was no part in the equation.
+constructed, seemingly "unambiguous" genitals would FEEL like was no part in

-wonder, the doctors and scientists regularly complained about reluctant
+the equation.
+No wonder, the doctors and scientists regularly complained about

-"patients", who often simply never returned after their first visit, same as
+reluctant "patients", who not often simply never retuned after their first

-In 1950, again at Johns Hopkins, Lawson Wilkins eventually
+In 1950, again at Johns Hopkins, the endocrinologist

 1951, enter John Money from New Zealand at